 Starting in September, a stroll across Cooper Bridge off Highway 903 will reveal lots of spawning sockeye salmon.
 These fish, which used to run up to the Cle Elum River every year in the tens of thousands have only recently returned to these waters.
 Prior to 2009, they had been missing from the river and its tributaries for almost 100 years.

 When dams were installed in the early 1900’s on the Cle Elum River and elsewhere, it completely cut off salmons’ access to these important spawning grounds.
 As a result, salmon populations plummeted throughout the Columbia River Basin and its tributaries.
-Tribes such as the Yakama Nations, who heavily relied on salmon as a way of life, were devastated.
+The dams devastated tribes such as the Yakama Nations, who heavily relied on salmon as a way of life.

 The ecosystem suffered.
 After spawning, salmon carcasses provide rich nutrients from the ocean to an otherwise nutrient poor system.
 Salmon eggs and offspring are important food sources for threatened species such as bull trout as well as other fish and wildlife such as mergansers, kingfishers, otters, etc.